-The ground speed control levers of this zero-turn riding mower are responsive, and learning to gain a smooth and efficient control of the unit's forward, reverse, and turning movements will take some practice.
+The ground speed control levers of this zero-turn riding mower are responsive and learning to gain a smooth and efficient control of the unit's forward, reverse, and turning movements will take some practice.

-Spending some time going through the maneuvers shown and becoming familiar with how the unit accelerates, travels, and steers, before you begin mowing, is absolutely essential to getting the most out of the zero-turn riding mower.
+Before you begin mowing spend time going through the manuevers shown in this manual and become familiar with how the unit accelerates, travels, and steers.